googlefonts/how-to-hint-variable-fonts/README.md

 **YShift(6,10)** Shifts point 10, to a new position on the grid, relative to point 6’s new position on the grid, ensuring point 10 will also be grid-fit to the cap height.

 **Note:** _There are different methods that can be used in hinting.
 The best methods are efficient, using the least amount of code.
-An alternate method to using the shift command,is to YAnchor points 1 and 10, using cvt 8 and 2.
+An alternate method to using the shift command, is to YAnchor points 1 and 10, using cvt 8 and 2.
 The hinted result will be the same._

 **Middle Bar Control**